Zevely House

-Zevely House is a historic home located at Winston-Salem, Forsyth County, North Carolina.
+Zevely House is a historic home in Winston-Salem, Forsyth County, North Carolina.

 History

 The Zevely House was built about 1815 by Vannimmen Zively, who married Johanna Sophia Shober in 1809 and bought from his step-father the same year the 160-acre land where he erected the house 6 years later, on Old Town Road.
 The house was moved in 1974 from its original site at 734 Oak Street to a new site at 901 West Fourth Street.
 It was subsequently restored (1974-1975) and houses a restaurant.

 It was listed on the National Register of Historic Places in 1973.
-It is located in the West End Historic District.
+It is in the West End Historic District.

 Description

-The Zevely House is a two-story, three bay by two bay, brick dwelling in the German-influenced North Carolina Moravian style.
+The Zevely House is a two-story, three bay by two bay brick dwelling in the German-influenced North Carolina Moravian style.
 It has a one-story rear shed addition and full-width front entrance porch.